Database Maintenance

 Step 1: Run Retention Cleanup

-If you want to force an immediate cleanup before the daily 03:00 cron, run the retention query manually.
+POST /api/config/retention/cleanupAlternatively, if you want to run the retention query manually before the daily 03:00 cron, you can delete rows directly.
 This deletes rows older than your configured retention period:

 docker exec unifi-log-insight psql -U unifi -d unifi_logs -c "